Peruvian Birding Lodge offering Wildlife Tours

-Manu Birding Lodge is located next to Manu National Park with the highest biodiversity of any protected area in the world.
+Manu Birding Lodge is a Peruvian birding lodge located next to Manu National Park with the highest biodiversity of any protected area in the world.
 Situated on the Banks of the Madre de Dios River the lodge is attached to a private reserve with over 500 hectares of pristine Amazon rainforest.
 Our visitors are mainly birders, wildlife enthusiast and photographers.